-- 1. Concept and idea of Human Rights

-- 2. Important principles of Human Rights.

-- 3. Concept of UN Charter & UDHR

-- 4. Various types of International & National conventions.

-- 5. Concept of National Commission of Human Rights in India.
+- 1. Understand the Concept and idea of Human Rights - 2.
+Analyse the important principles of Human Rights - 3.
+Interpret and apply the concept of the UN Charter & UDHR - 4.
+Understand the practical aspects of various types of International and National Conventions

 - 1. Elaborate about concepts and idea of Human Rights - 2.
 Apprise about the sources of Human Rights and Its Classification - 3.
-Analyse the enforcement of Human Rights in India. \
+Analyse the enforcement of Human Rights in India. - 4.
+Apply the concept of the National Commission of Human Rights in India.